 about cat!

-Cat Cogliandro (they/them) is a native of Houston, Texas, and holds a BFA in Dance from SUNY Purchase and an MFA in Dance Pedagogy from the University of Arizona.
+Cat Cogliandro (they/them) is a native of Houston, Texas, and began their training at Rowland’s School of Ballet, where they performed with pre-professional companies Kingwood Jazz & Company and Kingwood Dance Theatre.
+They went on to pursue collegiate dance studies and hold a BFA in Dance from SUNY Purchase and an MFA in Dance and Pedagogy from the University of Arizona.
 Based in New York City, Los Angeles, and Nashville, Cat is represented by FreshTalent Group in Nashville.

 Cat has collaborated with renowned creators including Cherice Barton, Phillip Chbeeb, Tyce Diorio, Ian Eastwood, Mike Esperanza, Hayden J Frederick, Janelle Ginestra, Jason Gorman, Juliette Irons, Lukas McFarlane, Jaci Royal, Sophia Stoller, Megan Lawson, Sonya Tayeh, and Andrew Winghart, among others.
 Their work and insights have been featured in The New York Times, Dance Spirit Magazine, Dance Teacher Magazine, Dance Magazine, Dance Informa, and on numerous podcasts such as DanceSpeak, WeirdAdults, Barretender, Stance Elements, Real Talks, Dance Your Life by Maxt Out, and Move True.

 As a performer, Cat has appeared in a wide range of film, stage, and commercial projects.
 They have danced in the feature film Supporting Characters (dir.
 Daniel Schechter), The Neighbourhood’s music video “R.I.P.
 2 My Youth” (dir.
 Hype Williams, choreographed by Ian Eastwood), and Phillip Chbeeb’s short film S Y N C: A Modern Love Story.
 They performed the role of the Queen in Lukas McFarlane’s full-length work Astoria, which premiered at the Montalbán Theatre in Los Angeles, and have performed in numerous full-length works, stage productions, and projects with many of the choreographers listed above.
-Cat also served as assistant choreographer to Ian Eastwood for Trevor Wesley’s official 360° music video Chivalry is Dead, choreographed for Freeform’s Alone Together, and has movement-directed for artists including Rainbow Kitten Surprise, Anna Graves, Duelle, Eva Gutoski, and Cailin Russo.
+Cat also served as assistant choreographer to Ian Eastwood for Trevor Wesley’s official 360° music video Chivalry is Dead, assisted Sonya Tayeh on season 10 of So You Think You Can Dance, and choreographed for Freeform’s Alone Together.

-A finalist on Brian Friedman’s competitive choreographer series Every Single Step (Go90), Cat was among ten choreographers selected for its inaugural season.
+As a choreographer, Cat is passionate about live performance and has a new found love for directing and developing their work on film.
+They were a finalist on Brian Friedman’s competitive choreographer series Every Single Step (Go90), and was among ten choreographers selected for its inaugural season.
 Their most recent full-length work, IS THIS WHAT YOU CAME FOR?, premiered at Arts on Site in NYC with an original composition by Ela Melo.
 The piece investigates the intersection of social media and live performance through the use of live camera interaction, inviting audiences to explore the tension between digital mediation and embodied experience.
+They have movement-directed for artists including Duelle, Eva Gutoski, and Cailin Russo, and currently work with Rainbow Kitten Surprise and Anna Graves.
+Cat’s dream is to continue working with and developing artists while highlighting safe, healthy, and wellness practices beyond the stage and screen.

 Driven by a profound commitment to humanity—art, expression, connection, freedom, and love—Cat strives to cultivate spaces of safety, inclusivity, and accountability within the dance community.
 Their company, cat.astrophe!, serves as a platform for advocacy through artistic expression.
 By fusing codified contemporary technique with raw emotional honesty, Cat’s choreography is known for its musicality, narrative depth, and structural sophistication.
 Through cat.astrophe!’s performances, they seek to ignite dialogue, inspire empathy, and catalyze meaningful social change.